I Interviewed 16 House Candidates in Two Days and Survived

-I’ve interviewed 1,000 congressional candidates over the last 16 years, but never 16 candidates in two days.
+I’ve interviewed at least 1,000 congressional candidates over the last 16 years, but never 16 candidates in two days.

 More than 100 Democratic candidates running for the House descended on the nation’s capital a few weeks ago for candidate training hosted by the Democratic Congressional Campaign Committee.
 My Inside Elections colleague Leah Askarinam and I interviewed eight candidates each day.